 Example 3: Trigger a null resource every time

-As mentioned at the beginning of the article, a null_resource executes only when there is a change in the plan.
-However, in some scenarios, you might need to execute it every time a Terraform script is executed.
+As mentioned at the beginning of the article, a null_resource runs only when the plan changes.
+However, in some scenarios, you might need to run it every time a Terraform script runs.

 There are a couple of ways to achieve this: